dsanson/dsanson.github.com/_includes/me-content.markdown

-I am an assistant professor of philosophy at the Ohio State University, soon to be an assistant professor of philosophy at [Illinois State University].
+I am an assistant professor of philosophy at [Illinois State University].
 I'm primarily a metaphysician, but I also have research projects in the history of philosophy.
 A chunk of my current research focuses on the unreal: the past and future, the merely possible, and the